|

 Son of Cerdic

-(or Creoda according to W-S Regnal List). |
+(or Creoda according to W-S Reignal List). |

 552 |

-In a memorable victory, Sorbiodunum (Saxon Searoburh, modern Old Sarum)
+a memorable victory, Sorbiodunum (Saxon Searoburh, modern Old Sarum)

 is captured from the

-Britons (of the proposed territory of
+Britons (of the

-Caer Gwinntguic, which is
+Caer Gwinntguic,

-Thames Valley Saxons.
+with the Thames Valley

-this victory achieves that too.
-The generation of relative peace following
+this victory achieves that too (see second feature link, right).
+The generation

-is fast coming to an end. |
+of relative peace following Mons Badonicus is fast coming to an end (see

 556 |

-The result of the battle,
+Beran byrg (Barbury Castle near Swindon).
+The result of the battle, fought

-the victory goes to the
+by the ASC.
+This suggests that the victory goes to the British,

-British of the three cities (led by
+probably those of the three cities (led by

-Caer Gloui), who are quite possibly
+Caer Gloui), who

-This event is Ceawlin's first mention, making it seem possible
+This event is Ceawlin's first mention, making it seem possible that he is

 Thames Valley Saxons